-August is Managing Partner of specialist Chinese law firm, Lusheng Law Firm, a member of the Rouse Network based in Beijing.
+August is Managing Partner of specialist Chinese law firm, Lusheng Law Firm, a strategic partner of Rouse in Beijing.
 He has extensive experience of all types of IP enforcement in China and is frequently ranked as one of China’s leading IP lawyers.

 August grew up in a small town in South China’s rural Hunan province, surrounded by mountains, lakes and bamboo forests.
 Beijing was a world away – and for many, it remained so, even when Deng Xiaoping’s open door policy was implemented in the years following Mao Zedong’s death.
 At the time, competition for university places was fierce, with only about 7% of high school students having any chance of getting a University place.
 But August considers himself lucky to have been born when he was – his generation at least had the opportunity, and he made the most of it.